nsetzer/daedalus-games/csp2.md

 the better way will to increase or decrease the overall framerate running at 58 or 62 frames per second until the steps is caught up.

+2) rest of the owl

+after implementing a synchronized clock, basically two circles stacked on top, fill in the rest of the owl details

 2) Receiving messages

 1. Map Sync (full, partial, fragmentation)